155 People Injured in Sat. Quake in Japan

 Newsfrom JapanSociety Lifestyle

 Tokyo, Feb.
-15 (Jiji Press)--A powerful earthquake that mainly hit the Tohoku region of northeastern Japan on Saturday night has injured a total of 152 people in nine prefectures in Tohoku and the Kanto eastern region, it was learned by Monday.
+14 (Jiji Press)--A powerful earthquake that mainly hit the Tohoku region of northeastern Japan on Saturday night has injured a total of 155 people in nine prefectures in Tohoku and the Kanto eastern region, it was learned Sunday.

-The quake measured upper 6, the second-highest level on Japan's seismic intensity scale, in some municipalities in Fukushima and Miyagi prefectures, both in Tohoku.
+At a ministerial meeting held on Sunday morning in response to the temblor, Prime Minister Yoshihide Suga said, "I have been informed that many people suffered injuries in prefectures including Fukushima and Miyagi but that no one died in the earthquake."
+The quake measured upper 6, the second-highest level on Japan's seismic intensity scale, in some municipalities in Fukushima and Miyagi, both in Tohoku.

 [Copyright The Jiji Press, Ltd.]